eth-vaw-glaciology/course-101-0250-00/website/logistics.md

 > ➡ Check out the [Homework](/homework) page for an overview on expected hand-in and deadlines.

+Personal feedback and sample solution codes will be provided after submission deadline via a shared [Polybox](https://polyboxdoc.ethz.ch) folder.
+Make sure to register to the service and install the finder extension if possible.

 ### Submission
 - Submission of scripts (weeks 1 & 2), GitHub commit hash (or SHA) (week 3 and onwards) or other documents happens on the course's [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=18084).
 - Actions and tasks related to GitHub will happen on your private course-related GitHub repository.